-In November 2015, the Company's board of directors authorized a share repurchase program for common stock of up to \$100 million.
-The program is scheduled to expire December 31, 2017.
+In November 2015, the Company's board of directors authorized a share repurchase program for common stock up to \$100 million, which was increased in November 2016 to \$125 million.
+The program is scheduled to expire on December 31, 2017.
 The shares may be repurchased at management's discretion in the open market.
 Depending on market conditions and other factors, these repurchases may be commenced or suspended from time to time without prior notice.
-During the fourth quarter of 2015, we purchased 816,389 shares of common stock at a total cost of \$11.5 million.
+In 2016, we purchased 6,861,191 shares of common stock at a total cost of \$95 million.
+In total under this plan, we have purchased 7,677,580 shares at a total cost of \$107 million.